TechnoTecna/advent-of-code2021/README.md

 ## Usage

-You can now run the program with stack as follow:
+You can now run the program with cabal as follow:

 ```bash
 $ cabal run aoc21